Nocte people: Tea gardens from the colonial era

 1875 coloured sketch of Wang Bang, Chief of Namsang; and sketch of Wang Man, Chief of Borduria.
 The sketches were done by Lt.
 R.G.
 Woodthrope.

-The people from Namsang and Borduria worked willingly for the Company and were paid in kind, and the Chiefs of received "douceurs" from the Managers of the Assam Company.
-About the year 1861-62, these gardens were transferred to the Northern Assam Company, and the Namsang Chief was taken to Nazira for the purpose of being informed that the lands were about to be transferred to other proprietors.
+The people from Namsang and Borduria worked willingly for the company and were paid in kind, and the Chiefs received "douceurs" from the Managers of the Assam Company.
+About the year 1861–62, these gardens were transferred to the Northern Assam Company, and the Namsang Chief was taken to Nazira for the purpose of being informed that the lands were about to be transferred to other proprietors.
 He received a further "douceur" of Rs.
 1,000 and presents; and "from that time to the present (1873), owing to his power to retain possession as against the Borduria Chief, he has been undoubtedly recognized as the landlord."

 These gardens were the subject of correspondence between the Government of British India and the Bengal Government.
 At that time, the present-day Northeast India was under the Bengal Government.
 As per a 1876 report, ever since the gardens were transferred to the Assam Company on the relinquishment of the government undertaking, the Assam Company paid yearly subsidies of Rs.
-200-250 each, to the Chief.
-The gardens changed hands often, but the owners always continued to pay the subsidy, till 1873, when a Mr. Minto was the owner.
+200-250 each to the Chief.
+The gardens changed hands often, but the owners always continued to pay the subsidy till 1873, when a Mr. Minto was the owner.
 About this time, the Namsang Chief was reported to have assumed a threatening attitude in connection with the gardens, and on Mr. Minto's representations to the contrary, the anomalous position of the gardens came to light.
 After two years of negotiation, the Namsang Chief and the Government of British India reached an agreement, and the latter sanctioned this settlement,---vide letter No. 1943P., dated 6 July 1875.
 The terms of agreement were: